microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 The example below shows the use of mp_pivot.run and mp_pivot.display.

-This takes an existing DataFrame - suspcious_ips - and:
+This takes an existing DataFrame - suspicious_ips - and:

 -  checks for threat intelligence reports on any of the IP addresses
 -  uses pandas ``query`` function to filter only the high severity hits
--  calls the whois pivot function to obtain ownership information for these IPs (note that we join the results of the previous step here usine ``join='left'`` so our output will be all TI result data plus whois data)
+-  calls the whois pivot function to obtain ownership information for these IPs (note that we join the results of the previous step here using ``join='left'`` so our output will be all TI result data plus whois data)
 -  displays a sample of the combined output
 -  uses ``tee`` to save a snapshot to a DF variable *ti_whois_df*